extemporelang/extempore-emacs-mode/README.md

 ## Configuration

-There are several config variables to tweakl, but in most cases the defaults will be ok if you're just starting out.
-If you want to see them, hit
+There are several config variables to tweak, but in most cases the defaults will be ok if you're just starting out.
+If you want to see them, hit <kbd>M-x</kbd>
-<kbd>M-x</kbd> `customize` and look in the `extempore` group.
+`customize` and look in the `extempore` group.

 The only thing you might want to set out-of-the-box is `extempore-path`, so that you don't have to answer the "directory" prompt every time you call